 God’s will for our lives is, after coming to a saving faith in Jesus, our sanctification.
 In other words, God wants you and me, after responding to the gospel by putting our faith in Jesus Christ, to be holy, which means both to be set apart from evil and sin, and to be set apart for God and His purposes.

 I am called to live a holy life before God and others.
-I am called to actively participate in my sanctification by living in step with the Spirit as He guides me in all truth through His Word to, as Paul says in Colossians, put off the old self and put on the new self (3:5-11), and put to death the deeds of the flesh (Rom.
+I am called to actively participate in my sanctification by living in step with the Spirit as He guides me in all truth through His Word.
+I am called to, as Paul says in Colossians, “put off the old self” and “put on the new self” (3:5-11), and “put to death the deeds of the flesh” (Rom.
 8:13).

 God’s will for us Christians is our holiness.
-“But how exactly does God want me to use my gifts and talents for His glory and the good of others?” you may be wondering.
+That is great, “but how exactly does God want me to use my gifts and talents for His glory and the good of others?” you may be wondering.
 I do not know, but I have confidence in the faithfulness of God to instruct me and you in all matters of life and faith through His Word and through His Spirit.

-The Apostle Paul goes on to say: “Rejoice always!
+At the end of his first letter to the Christian Thessalonians, the Apostle Paul says: “Rejoice always!
 Pray constantly.
-Give thanks in everything, for this is God’s will for you in Christ Jesus” (1 Thess.
-5:16-18; emphasis added).
+Give thanks in everything, for this is God’s will for you in Christ Jesus” (5:16-18; emphasis added).